How to Fit Guttering and Down Pipes

 Step 1

 Remove and dispose of all of your old guttering.
-Since some guttering can be quite heavy, you may need some help with this step.
+Since some guttering can be quite heavy, you may need help with this step.

 fit guttering and downpipes step 1